-Vadim Liberman is a talent strategist, pundit, and advocate—a chief renegade officer advancing how we think, work, and live.
+Vadim Liberman is a talent strategist, pundit, and chief renegade officer advancing how we think, work, and live.

-With an expansive background in corporate talent engagement, internal communications, and business journalism, Vadim disrupts the status quo in the best ways possible.
+With an expansive background in talent engagement, internal marketing and communications, and business journalism, Vadim disrupts the status quo in the best ways possible.
 Stirring a pot of employee engagement, leadership, development, performance management, and a range of other HR matters, he adds skepticism and hope to challenge conventions and help create better workplaces.

 For 14 years prior, Vadim worked at The Conference Board Review, an award-winning print and online magazine of ideas and opinion for business leaders.
 As senior editor, he produced a variety of content that garnered praise—yet he is equally proud of a reader’s scathing letter comparing him to a Nazi general.
 Today, he continues to draw on the expertise of the many global senior executives whom he’d interviewed to address current workplace issues.